adobe-commerce/partner-day-accs/README.md

 Adobe Commerce Webhooks allows for synchronous calls to be made from Commerce to external systems when a Commerce event triggers.
 In this part of the lab, we will setup a webhook that will be used to validate an order when an `observer.sales_order_place_before` event occurs.

 1. Webhooks configuration in Platform as a Service (PaaS) varies slightly from configuration in Adobe Commerce as a Cloud Service.
 If you want to carry out this part of the lab you must follow the [official documentation](https://developer.adobe.com/commerce/extensibility/webhooks/create-webhooks/#define-webhook-properties) to set up the webhook in your Adobe Commerce.
-When setting up the webhook properties, make sure to fill in the `hook.url` xml attribute with the URL for the deployed `check-order` web action that was shown in the output for the `aio app deploy` command.
 This will ensure that requests are sent to the `check-order` web action when a `observer.sales_order_place_before` event is triggered once the webhook is configured.

+> When setting up the webhook properties, make sure to fill in the `hook.url` xml attribute with the URL for the deployed `check-order` web action that was shown in the output for the `aio app deploy` command

 Your `webhooks.xml` once this is done should look similar to:

 ```xml
 <?xml version="1.0"?>